William Carvalho: Betis

 On 13 July 2018, Carvalho joined Real Betis on a five-year contract; the Spaniards paid €16 million plus an additional €4 million in variable costs for 75% of the player's rights, with €10 million more to come later for a further 20% of his rights depending on certain conditions and achievements.
 He made his La Liga debut on 17 August, playing 65 minutes in a 0–3 home loss against Levante UD.

 Carvalho was sent off on 15 September 2019 in the 25th minute of a 1–1 home draw with Getafe CF. Days later, he suffered a spinal disc herniation and did not return until February; he played only 13 games over the season, and was subsequently linked with Leicester City.

 On 20 September 2020, Carvalho scored his first goal for the Verdiblancos in a 2–0 home defeat of Real Valladolid.
 He added another six days later, in the 3–2 loss to Real Madrid also at the Estadio Benito Villamarín.

 In September 2022, Carvalho agreed to an extension until 2026.
 On 13 September 2024, during a home fixture against CD Leganés, he completely ruptured the Achilles tendon of his right leg, going on to all but miss the rest of the campaign.

 Carvalho departed Betis on 18 July 2025, after seven seasons at the club and 223 competitive appearances, an all-time best for a foreign player.
 He was an important part of the squad that won the 2021–22 edition of the Copa del Rey.

 Later career

 On 25 July 2025, shortly after rejecting an offer from Qatar, Carvalho signed a two-year contract with C.F.
 Pachuca of the Mexican Liga MX.
+However, he terminated it in April 2026 by mutual agreement.

+Carvalho joined UAE First Division League side Palm City FC in August 2026.